-Impact Scoped In EIA Survey Work EIA Assessment Methodology generation of increased traffic IEMA Guidelines suggest the following rules to define the extent and scale of the assessment required: Impacts on the local community No surveys are proposed.
-Rule 1: Include roads where traffic flows are predicted to increase by more than 30% (or where the number of HGVs are predicted to increase by more than 30%); and Impact on road carriageway, verges and associated structures: ageway, verges and are proposed. traffic flows are predicted to increase by Rule 2: Include any specifically sensitive areas where traffic flows are predicted to increase by 10% or more. and impact on road users Following the IEMA Guidelines the predicted significance of effects will be determined on the relationship between the magnitude of impact and receptor sensitivity through a standard assessment method based on professional judgement and the application of appropriate evaluation criteria.
+Impact Scoped In EIA Survey Work EIA Assessment Methodology generation of increased traffic IEMA Guidelines suggest the following rules to define the extent and scale of the assessment required: Impacts on the local community No surveys are proposed. • Rule 1: Include roads where traffic flows are predicted to increase by more than 30% (or where the number of HGVs are predicted to increase by more than 30%); and Impact on road carriageway, verges and associated structures; No surveys are proposed.
+Rule 2: Include any specifically sensitive areas where traffic flows are predicted to increase by 10% or more. and impact on road users Following the IEMA Guidelines the predicted significance of effects will be determined on the relationship between the magnitude of impact and receptor sensitivity through a standard assessment method based on professional judgement and the application of appropriate evaluation criteria.
 Predicted traffic volumes will be compared to existing baseline traffic volumes to determine whether there are any exceedances of the thresholds set out in the rules above.
 Effects arising from additional traffic on driver delay, road safety and community effects will be assessed.